 If you have ever moved to an older property, the chances are you may have had some original Anaglypta or other raised pattern wallpaper to contend with.
 What did you do?
 Take it off, smooth down your walls, and start again?

 Well, if the latest trends are anything to go by, you might want to consider keeping and updating your 3D wallpaper with a fresh coat of paint.
 In a choice of amazing colours, we are showcasing the wonderful paints from the Dulux Heritage range below.

-And here are some more easy looks achievable with the Anaglypta Maxwell wall covering, and Dulux Heritage paints.
+Choose a different colour palette for a completely different look and feel to your decor.
+Mix and match the effect with painted paper and plain painted walls too.
+Here are some further easily achievable looks with the Maxwell Anaglypta wall covering, and Dulux Heritage paints.
 From dramatic Florentine Red, to softer heritage shades of Pale Cream, Pale Olivine and Rosemary Leaf - below.

 To be right on the design trend for 2023, or if you just have uneven walls which you would like to disguise, try this texture-rich Sherwood wallpaper.
-Neutral and natural colour palettes will enhance the look, while the wall covering adds texture to your room.
+Neutral and natural colour palettes, hot for this season, will enhance the look, while the wall covering adds texture to your room.
 Just add wooden furniture, natural decor pieces, and more textures in your furnishings for a very design-led look sure to appeal.
 Shown here are: DH White, DH Drab, Jenny Wren and Stone Green.